Aldosee/SQL-Covid-2024/README.md

     | REGION VIII (EASTERN VISAYAS)                                  | DIED          | 876          |
     | BANGSAMORO AUTONOMOUS REGION IN MUSLIM MINDANAO (BARMM)        | DIED          | 712          |

-### 3. Age group that got infected the most in male and female category.
+### 3. The age group that got infected the most in the male and female categories.

 This SQL query combines data from five tables (doh_covid_data_drop_20240103_04_case_info_0 to _4) into a single dataset named "combined_data_doh".
 It then counts the number of male and female cases for each region and age group.
 (I also used the UNION function in CTE to combine the four separate Excel-formatted tables from DOH, it's probably the excel can't store much data that's why they batch it.)
 - *CASE WHEN* statement is used to conditionally count cases based on gender.
 It checks if "Sex" is equal to 'FEMALE' and if true, counts the occurrence.
 Otherwise, it returns NULL.
 A separate CASE WHEN statement does the same for males.